 Mechanisms to remove useless and/or toxic cellular components are found in various organelles and cellular processes during maintenance of homeostasis of organisms.
 Peroxisomes, one of the ubiquitous organelles found in eukaryotic cells, contain appropriate enzymes and change metabolic systems depending on cellular state, plant developmental stage and environmental stimuli.
 During this functional transition, useless enzymes are degraded rapidly.
 In addition, peroxisomes produce hydrogen peroxide (H2O2) in the course of their metabolism.
 Since H2O2 can be the source of the most highly reactive and toxic form of reactive oxygen species (ROS), peroxisomal proteins must inevitably be damaged.
 Therefore, a quality control system to remove abnormal and toxic proteins is crucial for the maintenance of optimal performance of peroxisomes.

 In a previous study, we demonstrated that there are two important actors in the quality control of plant peroxisomes, LON proteinase 2 (LON2) and autophagy.
 LON2 is one of the protease inside peroxisomes.
 The C-terminal peptidase domain of LON2 contributes to degradation of unnecessary peroxisomal proteins during the functional transition of peroxisomes.
 On the other hand, autophagy degrades peroxisomes whole.
 We showed that autophagy is responsible for degradation of peroxisomes that are highly oxidized and damaged by H2O2.
 Interestingly, the N-terminus chaperone domain of LON2 is responsible for suppression of peroxisome degradation by autophagy.
-The present study aims to understand the role of LON2 in peroxisome maintenance and the molecular mechanism whereby autophagy recognizes damaged peroxisomes.
+The present study aims to understand the role and mechanism of pexophagy in the quality control of peroxisomes at the molecular level.